arthabus/DreamcastCdiTool/README.md

 Main launcher.bat script accepts the next launch flags:

--dest       Choose destination folder for extracting and creating final CDI image.
+<b>-dest</b>       Choose destination folder for extracting and creating final CDI image.

--modify     Allows modification of extracted folder before creating final CDI image.
+<b>-modify</b>     Allows modification of extracted folder before creating final CDI image.
 Useful if the original image contains dummy files to preserve space.

--silent     Used in compilation disc image only.
+<b>-silent</b>     Used in compilation disc image only.
 Flag for skipping custom display name for games and image cover dialog.

--keep       Flag for preserving all intermediate files.
+<b>-keep</b>      Flag for preserving all intermediate files.

--dp3        Use DP3 menu as boot menu instead of DreamOn Collection boot menu.
+<b>-dp3</b>       Use DP3 menu as boot menu instead of DreamOn Collection boot menu.
 Sometimes DreamOn boot menu can't load a game properly.
 Sometimes DP3 boot menu can help in these cases.

 # Important